sopra-fs21-group-17/pictures-server/README.md

-# Pictures - Group 17

-## What we aim for:
+# Pictures: Game of the year 2020
+*Done by Group 17 as part of the course "Software-Praktikum" at UZH, spring semester 2021*

+## Introduction
-We want to create the digital version of the game of the year 2020 called Pictures.
+We created a digital version of the game of the year 2020 called Pictures.
 Pictures can be an ideal online game which provides lighthearted fun.
 We want to decouple that game from its board game constraints such as having to be on the same table with in a group of 3 to 5 or being limited to the pictures delivered with the board game.

+In pictures, every player gets a picture assigned that they have to re-build with a determined set ob objects (for example with wood blocks).
+The goal of the game consists of guessing which picture the other players were trying to build.
+Guessing correctly gives the player who guessed correctly a point as well as the player who build the picture.
+At the end of 5 rounds, by which every player has been able to try out every set out of the 5 available ones, the points are counted, and the person with the most points wins.

-## What technologies do we use:
+## 🛠️ Used technologies
 We use the API Unsplash to fetch our photos.
 [Unsplash](https://unsplash.com/) provides freely-usable images that need no permission from photographs.
 For our REST-environement we use Spring Boot.
 For more Information about Spring Boot go to: https://spring.io/

-## Our core server components:
+## Our core server components

 ### LobbyService
 The lobby service handles the Lobby entities.